Checklist of the Butterflies (Papilionoidea) of Vermont, USA

 The Vermont Butterfly Survey added 11 butterfly species to the Vermont checklist.
 Most of the new records were obtained from the southernmost region of Vermont where little collecting had been done historically.
 However, both the Hackberry and Tawny emperors were found in the northwestern region of Vermont where most historic collecting occurred.
 Because they were found only in a few floodplain forests within the Vermont range of Hackberry tree (Celtis occidentalis), the two species may have simply been previously missed rather than recently immigrated into Vermont.
 Either way, Vermont is on the northern edge of the range of both emperors and their host plant.
 Six of the new species are now included as Species of Greatest Conservation Need in Vermont, 7 have been assigned a conservation rank of S1 (most imperiled), and 2 are designated conservation status unknown (SU) until further targeted surveys are complete.

 Since the VBS, observers have annually provided many butterfly records to our project in iNaturalist (https://www.inaturalist.org/projects/vermont-atlas-of-life) and eButterfly (https://www.e-butterfly.org).
 Four additional species have been added to the checklist since VBS.
 An Eastern Giant Swallowtail was first photographed in a garden in Addison on 30 July 2010 by A. Fisher.
 Several days later a sighting was reported from a garden just 10 miles north in Charlotte by H. Kaestner.
 This species is now well established in portions of Vermont.
 The first US record of Common Blue was reported by David Barrington on 5 Sept 2020 in Alburg, VT with additional records later in the month in nearby Saint Albans, VT.
 This species presumably arrived here from the well established population in nearby Quebec, Canada.
 On 15 June 2021 a presumably vagrant Cloudless Sulphur (Phoebis sennae) was photographed by Terri Armata and reported on a checklist to eButterfly.org (https://www.e-butterfly.org/ebapp/en/checklists/view/109860).
 On 30 June 30 2022 in the far southwest corner of Vermont Terri Armata photographed a Northern Oak Hairstreak (Satyrium favonius ontario) among the Banded Hairstreaks (Satyrium calanus) nectaring at Common Milkweed and shared it with eButterfly.org (https://www.e-butterfly.org/ebapp/en/checklists/view/117328).
 The Northern Oak Hairstreak lays its eggs predominantly on White Oak (Quercus alba) in the northern edge of its range, which is found in the valleys of Vermont.
 It likely lives covertly, hidden from the eyes of butterfly watchers, feeding (on galls and Hemiptera honeydew) and breeding high overhead in the leaves and branches of the forest canopy and may be present in more localities.
 On 5 October 2022 James McNamara photographed a European Peacock Butterfly (Aglais io) in a garden in Calais, Vermont and reported it the Vermont Atlas of Life on iNaturalist (https://www.inaturalist.org/observations/137682387) marking the first state record for this species.
-The latest discovery was a population of Bog Elfin (Callophrys lanoraieensis) discovered in NW Vermont by Bryan Pfeiffer on 19 May 2023 and reported to eButterfly.org as part of the Second Vermont Butterfly Atlas.
+A population of Bog Elfin (Callophrys lanoraieensis) discovered in NW Vermont by Bryan Pfeiffer on 19 May 2023 and reported to e-Butterfly.org as part of the Second Vermont Butterfly Atlas.
+The latest discovery was a vagrant Sachem (Atalopedes huron) by Terri Armata in July 2024 and reported to e-Butterfly.org (https://www.e-butterfly.org/ebapp/en/checklists/view/138044) as part of the Second Vermont Butterfly Atlas.

 Registros